Christian Genest

-Christian Genest (/ʒənɛ/; born January 11, 1957, in Chicoutimi, Quebec) is a professor in the Department of Mathematics and Statistics at McGill University (Montréal, Canada), where he holds a Canada Research Chair.
+Christian Genest (/ʒənɛ/; born January 11, 1957, in Chicoutimi, Quebec) is a professor in the Department of Mathematics and Statistics at McGill University (Montréal, Canada), where he held a Canada Research Chair between 2011 and 2015.
 He is the author of numerous research papers in multivariate analysis, nonparametric statistics, extreme-value theory, and multiple-criteria decision analysis.

 He is a recipient of the Statistical Society of Canada's Gold Medal for Research and was elected a Fellow of the Royal Society of Canada in 2015.

 Contributions

 Genest is best known for developing models and statistical inference techniques for studying the dependence between variables through the concept of copula.
 He has designed, among others, various techniques for selecting, estimating and validating copula-based models through rank-based methods.
 His methodological contributions in multivariate analysis and extreme-value theory found numerous practical applications in finance, insurance, and hydrology.

 Throughout his career, Genest also made significant contributions to the development of techniques for the reconciliation and use of expert opinions and pairwise comparison methods used to establish priorities in multiple-criteria decision analysis.
-He is the author or co-author of over 250 scientific publications, about half of which appeared in peer-reviewed journals.
+He is the author or co-author of over 380 scientific publications, about half of which appeared in peer-reviewed journals.
 Part of his work is also concerned with the history of statistics and scientometrics.
-Christian Genest has given over 300 invited talks, including 75+ presentations for a general audience.
+Christian Genest has given over 360 invited talks, including 90+ presentations for a general audience.